http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 5. Documentation (appropriate sources and formatting).
 How complete and correct is the documentation?

-The material from which the exam questions will be taken is the readings and the class discussions.
+GROUP FINAL EXAM (Worth 75-100 points of total course grade): The material from which the exam questions will be taken is the readings and the class discussions.
 The final exam will be a group exam and will occur on the date of the scheduled final for your class.
 Further information on the content of the final exam and the evaluation criteria will be distributed at a later time.
-(Click here to see the format for the group final.
-Click here to see final essays for Fall 2007.
-Essays for Fall 2009 will be posted mid-November)
+(Check Canvas under Assignments to see the format for the group final.
+Essays for fall 2016 will be posted mid-November on Canvas).

 Evaluation Criteria: